A venture studio for young builders · NYC

 • Optional coworking sessions with other program participants

-• Launch support and feedback through iteration
+• Launch support and first set of stakeholder introductions

 • Final Good Standing badge documenting the project